 These last two lines may or may not have been written by another author though.
 Some believe that Jonathan Swift or Alexander Pope should be credited as the real source of the names.

-Structure and Poetic Techniques in Tweedledum and Tweedledee
+Structure of Tweedledum and Tweedledee

 ‘Tweedledum and Tweedledee’ is a simple, eight-line nursery rhyme that follows a rhyme scheme of ABABCDCD.
-The lines are of a similar length, just as one would expect with a child’s rhyme, and rhyme scheme itself falls in line with other similar lyrics.
+The lines are of a similar length, just as one would expect with a child’s rhyme, and the rhyme scheme itself falls in line with other similar lyrics.

 Children’s poetry more often than not leans heavily on rhyme, sound, and rhythm in order to embellish the text.
 These songs are usually read out loud and therefore the assonance, consonance, internal and end rhymes are incredibly important.
 They make the lines all the more engaging for a young audience.